Azure AI Video Indexer overview

 The detected acoustic events are in the closed captions file.
 The file can be downloaded from the Azure AI Video Indexer website.
 For more information, see Audio effects detection.

 The full set of events is available only when you choose Advanced Audio Analysis when uploading a file, in upload preset.
 By default, only silence is detected.

 Audio and video models (multi-channels)

-When indexing by one channel, partial result for those models will be available.
+When indexing by one channel, partial results for those models are available.